When you tell your friends that you are going to the United Arab Emirates, they will automatically presume that you are going to Dubai.

 Emirate of Ra’s al Khaymah is the northernmost Emirate.

-Emirate of Sharjah is the only one that has Persian Gulf Coast and the Gulf of Oman.
+Emirate of Sharjah the only one that has Persian Gulf Coast and the Gulf of Oman.

 Emirate of Umm al-Quwain is the least populous of the Emirates.

-The most important thing I learned after visiting all the Emirates, is that the U.A.E has a lot more to offer than the shopping malls and fancy hotels of Dubai.
-But that distances are HUGE in the U.A.E and it´s easy to get stuck in traffic jam.
+The most important thing I learned after visiting all the Emirates is that the U.A.E has a lot more to offer than the shopping malls and fancy hotels in Dubai.
+But that distances are HUGE in the U.A.E, and it´s easy to get stuck in a traffic jam.